Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 Join Our Community Of Technology Leaders in Quality

-We’re passionate about quality and exist to equip you with the resources and support to save the world from bad software.
+We’re passionate about quality and exist to equip you with the resources and support to save the world from undesirable software.

 Remember to join our newsletter to get updates when we publish fresh articles and podcasts from leaders in the field.

-If you're looking for a resource on all things QA like monkey testing, smoke testing, writing test script, performance testing, how to conduct a quality audit, static testing, stress testing, negative testing, or what life is like as a QA analyst or a QA tester, then comment below and let us know what you want to know!
+If you're looking for a resource on all things QA, like monkey testing, smoke testing, writing test scripts, performance testing, how to conduct a quality audit, static testing, stress testing, negative testing, or what life is like as a QA analyst or a QA tester, then comment below and let us know what you want to know!